joyyycheng/APIGuardian/README.md

 </div>

 4. Press **Enter** to run the command
+5. When running the extension for the first time, paste the API key in the prompt.
-5. The extension will ask if you will like to Scan or Skip files, you can make choose either one
+5. The extension will ask if you will like to Scan or Skip files or you can Update the API key, you can choose one of the option:
 <div style="text-align: center;">
     <img src="media/scanorskip.png" width="50%" height="50%" alt="Success Message"/>
 </div>